Jumaruba/jtimesched/docs/04_assignment/04_assignment.md

 - We start with the initial state, named `App Idle or Playing`;
 - From the initial state, we only have an outgoing transition to `Project Created`, which results from the creation of a new project;
-- From the `Created` state we have two outgoing edges, one to `Project Title Edition` and another to `App Idle or Playing`.
+- From the `Created` state, we have two outgoing edges, one to `Project Title Edition` and another to `App Idle or Playing`.
 The only state where we haven't been before is the `Project Title Edition`.
-From this state the user may go to the `Project Title Edition`, `App Idle or Playing` or `Project Title Edited`.
-Finally, from the `Project Title Edited` we can only go to the `App IDle or Playing` state.
+From this state, the user may go to the `Project Title Edition`, `App Idle or Playing` or `Project Title Edited`.
+Finally, from the `Project Title Edited` state, we can only go to the `App Idle or Playing` state.
 From this tree, we can derive the test paths, which will be explored in the QF-Test tool and further explained in section 1.5:
 - `App Idle or Playing` -> `Project Created` -> `App Idle or Playing`
-- `App Idle or Playing` -> `Project Created` -> `Project Title Edition`
+- `App Idle or Playing` -> `Project Created` -> `Project Title Edition` -> `App Idle or Playing`
 - `App Idle or Playing` -> `Project Created` -> `Project Title Edition` -> `Project Title Edition`
 - `App Idle or Playing` -> `Project Created` -> `Project Title Edition` -> `Project Title Edited` -> `App Idle or Playing`